-Lee is editor of The Roar's cycling section and a professional cyclist with the UCI Continental CCN Cycling Team.
+Lee is a professional cyclist with the UCI Continental CCN Cycling Team.

 Lee is quite possibly the world's oldest neo-pro ever - receiving a contract to ride for a UCI Continental team three years ago at 37 and has since raced around the world, from East Java to Korea, Oman to Qatar.
 Lee has even managed to get on a startline or three in the heartland of the sport - Belgium, where he was comprehensively and properly spanked.